 Accelerating and concentrated urbanisation is global trend that has progressed in such a way that more than 1 billion people globally live in urban slums.
 If nothing is done, the number of slumdwellers – who face a lack of basic services and safe and reliable infrastructure – will grow to 3 billion by 2030.
 This produces a substantial number of people made vulnerable by the coexisting forces exerted by rapid urbanisation and climate change in cities situated along river deltas.

-More than five million people in Greater Jakarta are estimated to live in slums or poor kampongs as they are called locally.
-The new arrivals are mostly poor.
-As land and housing is scarce, many people illegally built their ramshackle houses on government land, often near a river or rubbish dump.
-People are reluctant to invest in their homes because of the constant threat of eviction.
-Only 35% of Jakarta’s homes had access to potable water, and 32% of homes had a per capita living space of less than seven square meters per capita according to data from the Central Statistics Agency in 2009.
+It is estimated that more than five million people in Greater Jakarta live in slums or poor ‘kampongs’ (the local term).
+New arrivals to Jakarta tend to include the rural poor, and land and housing is scarce.
+It is not uncommon to find people who have illegally built their dwelling with low quality materials, near unsafe conditions like by the side of a river or rubbish dump, or possibly even on government land.
+This is not without reason, people are reluctant to invest in their homes because of the constant threat of eviction.
+As a result, only 35% of Jakarta’s homes had access to potable water while 32% of homes had a per capita living space of less than seven square meters per capita according to data from the Central Statistics Agency (2009).